Article Table of Contents

 The core of excellent wine education is who is teaching the wine course.
 Research shows that students with high-quality teachers achieve more with their degrees over the long term.

-One of the biggest hurdles in getting a quality education is the lack of properly trained wine educators.
-Many do not have the quality or type of teacher training expected in any other field of education.
-Most, in fact, have little to no training at all.
+One of the biggest hurdles in getting a quality education is the lack of adequately trained wine teachers.
+Unfortunately, many do not have the quality or type of teacher training expected in any other field of education.
+Most have little to no training at all.

 Natalie Guinovart, Napa Valley Wine Academy

-Currently, most wine educator certification includes little to no training on how to become an effective teacher.
-At the very minimum, certification should include the following:
+Currently, most teacher certification includes little to no training on how to become an effective teacher.
+At the very minimum, certification should consist of the following:

 - How to create lesson objectives